CrimpCity/OccamNet_SocialSci/README.md

 ## Ensemble demo

 The `ensemble_demo.py` file demonstrates how to use OccamNet in its most general setting to fit an ensemble of datasets.
 As an example, we generate 5 datasets according to the equation $y = ax^b$.
 OccamNet is then able to recover the correct functional form and identify the constant parameters $a$ and $b$ for each dataset in the ensemble.
+The average runtime for the demos is 30 minutes.

     python ensemble_demo.py